 Phone Calls & Phone Usage Policy

-Phone calls that inmates are allowed to make from jail are collect calls or through a pre-paid phone account .
-These phone calls are a lot more costly than regular phone calls.
+Phone calls that inmates are allowed to make from jail are collect calls or through a pre-paid phone account.
+These phone calls are a lot more expensive than regular phone calls.
 Phone calls are restricted on when and how often you can use the phone, but inmates must keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the rules, an inmate’s ability to use the phone might get cut back or forbidden completely.

 The Jackson County Detention Center phone number is: 828-586-2458